WVUHPC/Introduction-HPC/_episodes/15-scripting.md

 ### Wild cards `*` and `?`

 Those two characters are interpreted in filename expansions.
-The character `*` replace one or more characters in names and `?` only a single character.
+The character `*` replaces one or more characters in names and `?` only a single character.

 ### Variable substitution